 A science fair project even provides an opportunity for the discussion of ethical issues, such as plagiarism and falsification of data.
 Indeed, such a discussion is highly recommended.
 The ease of copying information from the Internet is hard to resist, and many students are far ahead of their teachers in understanding what is possible.

 Of course, learning about science is at the heart of a science fair project.
 Our society relies more on science every day, and science fairs are a great way for students to become more knowledgeable about how the world around them works.
 Every citizen needs sufficient science literacy to make educated decisions about what he or she reads in the media, about health care, and about other every-day problems.

 Preparing a science fair project is an excellent example of what education experts call active learning or inquiry (also "hands-on" learning).
 It is a very effective instructional method; indeed, it is recommended as a cornerstone of successful science teaching.
 Yet, according to the National Research Council, active learning is not employed often enough in the classroom and its absence is seen as one of the key factors behind kids losing interest in science and not performing to their potential.

 Colleges want to see what students have done with the opportunities they had available to them, and science competitions are a fantastic opportunity.
-Typically, 2–4 percent of science fair entrants at the high school level move on to the top level of science fair competition, the Intel International Science and Engineering Fair (ISEF).
+Typically, 2–4 percent of science fair entrants at the high school level move on to the top level of science fair competition, the Regeneron International Science and Engineering Fair (ISEF).
 While the competition is stiff, those odds are a lot better than the lottery.
 And clearly the state of New York is on to something.
-Students from Long Island came home from the 2003 International Science and Engineering Fair with prizes and scholarships totaling $114,500.
+Students from Long Island came home from the 2003 Intel International Science and Engineering Fair with prizes and scholarships totaling $114,500.